When you ask for age-appropriate activities for teenagers and the hotel concierge suggests the local petting zoo, credibility evaporates.

 Kid-friendly means different things to different families and the age of the children changes absolutely everything.
 Planning travel for families requires knowing what to ask, what to look for, and having a ready list of qualified resources for different ages and interests.

-We specialize in planning trips just for families at CB!
-Vacation Consulting.
+We specialize in planning trips just for families on our Connect with a Travel Advisor page.
 We’re not perfect and there are plenty of times we realize that we also need to be more detail-oriented about family needs, but we’ve got a good foundation going as we’re all moms (sorry, no dads onboard yet) and we book hundreds of trips for families a year … we truly understand the issues.

 You ask for connecting rooms and the quote returned is for adjacent rooms or worse, rooms separated by a hallway or floor.